 I have always felt that floor-standing versions of stand-mounts had trouble getting out of their own way as imagers.
 Ever since JMR introduced their tension rod technology to reduce driver/cabinet interaction, this ‘problem’ has disappeared, at least with Reynauds.
 Euterpes (and Cantabile Jubilees and Abscissa Jubilees) image just fine.
 And with the introduction of the Euterpe Supreme, the upper bass hump and resulting thickening of the lower midrange in stand-mounts that JMR had to design the Magic Stand with a Helmholtz Resonator to get rid of, has also disappeared.
 The Magic Stands were magic indeed but I (and Bliss Silver owners with cats and children) am not sorry to see them go.

 So my lament for the loss of Bliss Silvers has been short-lived.
-I now consider the Euterpe Supreme a fine entry level speaker.
-And in a few weeks, there will be the new (and more affordable) Blue Circle 80 watt 002i integrated to pair them with.
+I now consider the Euterpe Supreme a fine entry level speaker if the new Folia Jubilees aren’t enough for you.
+And now, since I wrote this, we have the new (and more affordable) Blue Circle 80 watt 002i integrated to pair them with.
 That should be an ideal combination.
 My O22i is almost overkill here.

 For all of its obvious appeal, I found the previous edition of the Cantabile, the Supreme, somewhat on the light side, a lyric speaker: a cantabile, a singer.
 Like the 6SN7 based Blue Circle DAR amplifier with which I often paired it, it was an extremely pleasant, dulcet speaker.
 Sometimes lovely but never quite exciting enough for my taste.
 I preferred it on Symposium Sveltes rather than on its own spikes: the Sveltes seemed to add a necessary bit fullness and weight.
 They bloomed a bit on the Sveltes.
 In re-reading what I wrote about these speakers here, I feel I may have over-sold them a bit in an effort to be fair.
 I knew they were extremely popular in Europe: they were loved for what they were, not what I wanted them to be!

-Paired with the Blue Circle O22i solid state integrated amplifier, my current ‘affordable’ amp of choice, and sitting on their own spikes, the new Cantabile Jubilees just here (and with fewer than 20 hours on them), make an absolute virtue of what I felt was the characteristic shortcoming of the Cantabile Supremes.
+Paired with the new Blue Circle O02i solid state integrated amplifier and sitting on their own spikes, the new Cantabile Jubilees just here (and with fewer than 20 hours on them), make an absolute virtue of what I felt was the characteristic shortcoming of the Cantabile Supremes.
 Their lightness, which is still there, now feels like grace; and it is accompanied by wonderful, liquid clarity.
 These new Cantabiles are more agile, articulate, and ever so slightly sweet.
 They have an utterly natural clarity throughout their range (they go to 35 Hertz) that the Supremes couldn’t really approach.
 They are still absolutely Cantabiles — they still sing.
 But where the earlier speakers blended things a bit for affect, the Jubilees have no need for that.
 Their beauty strikes me as totally unaffected.
 These Cantabiles now have a distinct identity of their own that some listeners may find is exactly what they’re looking for in a speaker, something larger speakers for all of their other qualities may not have.
 That is exactly what I’d hoped for.

 Percussion, brass, winds are all dramatically and brilliantly present, but without a hint of over-assertion or stridency.
 Their trace of sweetness is especially audible in trumpets, for example.
 It gives both Iris Dement and her piano a wonderful smidgen of personality.